maurocordioli/viperus/README.md

 let ok=viperus::get::<bool>("TEST_BOOL").unwrap();
 ```

-** Sidenote:  Yes I konw globals are evil.
+** Side note:  Yes I know globals are evil.
 Inspiration was taken form the go package `viper` that is taking this route ....
 If you dislike globals, or other preset defaults, go ahead and opt-out like this:

 ```cargo